entelecheia/nbcpu/_sources/paper/methodology/index.md

 6. **Interpretation:** The final measure represents the level of monetary policy uncertainty in the Cambodian economy for each time period.
 Higher values represent periods of greater uncertainty, while lower values signify periods of relative clarity or predictability.

-Through this process, we transform our document-level uncertainty scores into a coherent, time-series measure of policy uncertainty.
-This aggregated measure can then be used for further econometric analysis or to study the impact of policy uncertainty on various economic indicators.

-### Aggregation

 After each article has been assigned a topic category from Model 1 and an uncertainty score from Model 2, these data points can be aggregated over time to create a series of policy uncertainty indices.
 These indices can then be used to track the level of policy uncertainty in each category over time.

 For instance, we could compute a monthly Exchange Rate Policy Uncertainty Index by taking the average uncertainty score of all articles classified under 'Exchange Rate Policy Uncertainty' in each month.
 Similar indices could be created for the other categories.